Typhoon Soudelor (2003)

-Typhoon Soudelor, known in the Philippines as Typhoon Egay, was a powerful typhoon that underwent rapid deepening east of Taiwan in the 2003 Pacific typhoon season.
+Typhoon Soudelor, (Note: The name Soudelor (Pohnpeian: Sau Deleur, [sʲɐuteleur]) was contributed by the Federated States of Micronesia and refers to legendary Pohnpeian chiefs during the Saudeleur Dynasty in Pohnpeian.) known in the Philippines as Typhoon Egay, was a powerful typhoon that underwent rapid deepening east of Taiwan in the 2003 Pacific typhoon season.
 It was the sixth named storm by the Japan Meteorological Agency (JMA) of the season, as well as the third typhoon.
 It formed on June 12 from a disturbance in the monsoon trough, located east of the Philippines.
 The system moved generally to the northwest after its genesis, gradually intensifying into a tropical storm.
 While offshore the Philippines, Soudelor dropped heavy rainfall that caused flooding and left thousands homeless.
 The storm caused $2.46 million in damage, and 12 deaths.

 After affecting the Philippines, Soudelor moved into an area of low wind shear and with favorable outflow.
 It became a typhoon on June 17, and quickly developed an eye while rapidly intensifying.
 The storm struck the Japanese island of Iriomote-jima, where wind gusts reached 204 km/h (127 mph).
 It also affected Taiwan, where floods covered highways and caused mudslides.
 Early on June 18, Soudelor reached peak 10-minute sustained winds of 150 km/h (90 mph).
 Subsequently, an increase in shear and the passage of a trough weakened the typhoon and caused it to turn to the northeast.
 Soudelor weakened to a tropical storm on June 19, and subsequently it passed between Japan and South Korea.
 It became an extratropical cyclone that day, dissipating on June 24.
 In Japan, the storm caused widespread power outages, although damage was minimal, and there were 21 injuries.
 In South Korea, there was $12.1 million in damage and two deaths.